Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 regardless of which line we are on.

 What do we know about the `#` character?
-Well, we know it corresponds to a `<h1>` tag--an opening tag for a first-order heading.
+Well, we know it corresponds to a `<h1>` tag—an opening tag for a first-order heading.
 We also know that these should not be nested; in no case should a `<h1>` tag be followed by a `<p>` tag, nor should a `<p>` tag be followed by a `<h1>` tag.
 So the first thing we should do is check whether either of these tags are open.